 Effects on Horses and Livestock

-Grazing animals are prone to eating larger quantities than cats or dogs and thus may have more severe symptoms.
+Grazing animals like cattle, goats, and other livestock are prone to eating larger quantities than cats or dogs and thus may have more severe symptoms.

 This is especially problematic because the symptoms in large animals may not even show for weeks when the damage is irreversible.